 Scriptural fact, contextually interpreted, testifies overwhelmingly that: Oneness Pentecostals such as Jesus Only baptize in the Name of Jesus and not in the Name of The Godhead, (Father, Son, and Holy Spirit,) because they reject the Godhead of Father, Son, and Holy Spirit.
 Nevertheless, they cannot change the fact that God Jesus’ Name resides in, and consists of the Name of the Inseparable, Ever-present Godhead of Scripture, Who is “Father, Son, and Holy Spirit” - the Name in which Jesus commanded His disciples to be baptized, (Mt.
 28:19-20.)

-Due to the inseparability of The Godhead of Father, Son, and Holy Spirit, Jesus is called “Mighty God” in the Old Testament, (Is.
-9:6,) but He calls Himself “Almighty God” in Rev. 1:8 and Rev. 15:3, declaring, “I Am [YHWH] the Alpha and Omega, the Beginning and the End, Who IS, Was and Is To Come, The Almighty [God.]”
-The redeemed in heaven sing a song calling Him “Lord God Almighty!”
+Due to the inseparability of The Godhead of Father, Son, and Holy Spirit, Jesus is called “Mighty God” in human form, (Is.
+9:6,) but as the risen, ascended Christ, He calls Himself “Almighty God” in Rev. 1:8 and Rev. 15:3.
+He declares, “I Am [YHWH] the Alpha and Omega, the Beginning and the End, Who IS, Was and Is To Come, The Almighty [God.]”
+The redeemed in heaven sing a song calling Jesus “Lord God Almighty!”
 (Rev. 15:3.)
 The angel in Rev. 16:5-7 also called Him “Lord God Almighty!”

 The incarnation of the Lord Jesus Christ was clearly prophesied in the Old Testament as we have seen, but He was only revealed at His birth at the beginning of the New Testament Dispensation.
 From that moment on, God the Father was fulfilling (Mt.
-5:17,) the Old Testament Covenant’s the ceremonial law in favor of the New Testament Covenant of grace in Jesus Christ His Son, (read Hebrews chapters 7-9.)
+5:17,) the Old Testament Covenant’s ceremonial law to establish the New Testament Covenant of grace in Jesus Christ His Son, (Hebrews chapters 7-9.)
 It was no coincidence that a New Testament Peter recited the Old Testament prophecy concerning this Hebrew Savior in Isa.
-28:16, when he said, “...There is no other Name given among men by which we must be saved, [except the Name of The Lord Jesus!]”
+28:16, when he said, “...There is no other Name given among men by which we must be saved, [except the Name of The Lord [or “I Am”/YHWH] Jesus!]”
 (Acts 4:10-12.)